Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool adds a native tracking protection blocker to a profile, with specific examples (Alexa, Roku, Samsung).
-This distinguishes it from sibling tools like addPrivacyBlocklist or removePrivacyNative.
+The description clearly states it adds a native tracking protection blocker to a profile, with concrete examples like Alexa, Roku, Samsung.
+This verb+resource combination is specific and distinguishes it from sibling tools like addPrivacyBlocklist or addToAllowlist.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.